 This exhibition celebrates Robertson’s generosity and legacy with a selection of prints, drawings, collages, and photographs from the nearly ninety works of art he donated to the Blanton.
 With pieces by Michael Ray Charles, Sue Coe, Philip Guston, Dorothy Hood, Terry Winters, Glenn Ligon, Peter Saul, and Richard Serra—many of which will be on view for the first time—Off the Walls presents a unique slice through recent decades of art on paper.

-As a complement to this exhibition, UT Professor Emeritus Bill Lundberg’s pioneering film installation Swimmer (1975), which Robertson helped the Blanton acquire in 2008, will screen in the Film & Video Gallery August 29–December 6, 2020.
+The exhibition will also feature UT Professor Emeritus Bill Lundberg’s pioneering film installation Swimmer (1975), which Robertson helped the Blanton acquire in 2008.

 Organized by Genevra Higginson, Curatorial Assistant, Prints and Drawings, Blanton Museum of Art; and Claire Howard, Assistant Curator, Modern and Contemporary Art, Blanton Museum of Art.